Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 One of my goals for configuration management is that juniors should be building these tools.
 That'll be a good indicator that we managed complexity well.
 But there's more.
 When I started, we had no work available that juniors could do, so we couldn't hire them.
 If we can't hire juniors, then we can't build future seniors.
 We can't contribute to the growth of our community in that way.
 And we can't get them started off right.
 We're a really good company, and people are really important to us.
 That's why I work there.

 Most of industry seems to treat functional programming as something senior developers do, and maybe even just the best senior developers.
 It's almost as if we don't trust someone with functional programming until they've proven they can go a decade with object oriented programming and still not murder anyone.
-In my experience, we're teaching new programmers to learn to live with complexity, rather than how to manage it.
+We're teaching new programmers to live with complexity, rather than how to minimize it.

 I want to help change that.
 Our interns and juniors learn functional programming.
 I teach functional programming to new developers outside the company too.
 We're doing a session this weekend with the London chapter of Women Who Code.
 Ask me about this if you're interested.